Some links in this article are affiliate links, which means we earn from qualifying purchases. Learn more.

 If you suspect fiber intake is causing diarrhea, aim for a total daily intake of 25g-28g of fiber for women and 31-34g of fiber for men.

-Make sure that your protein shake helps you to achieve this target, either by adding fiber to help you reach the minimum, or looking for a brand with no added fiber to avoid exceeding the maximum recommended amounts.
+Make sure your protein shake helps you achieve this target, either by adding fiber to help you reach the minimum or looking for a brand with no added fiber to avoid exceeding the maximum recommended amounts.

 5. You Are Drinking The Protein Shake Too Quickly

-Drinking a protein shake too quickly can cause digestive upset including diarrhea by causing your body to send a lot of liquid to the stomach and small intestine all at once to start digesting the large amount of nutrients that were ingested.
+Drinking a protein shake too quickly can cause digestive upset, including diarrhea, by causing your body to send a lot of liquid to the stomach and small intestine to start digesting a large amount of ingested nutrients.

 Drawing water into the small intestine can soften stool to the point of diarrhea.